310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
-I don’t get it at all… And anyway, he looks like a typical Japanese person, so why’s he *Libra*… What’s with the random, wild name?
+I don’t get it at all… And anyway, he looks like a typical Japanese person, so why’s he *Libra*… What’s with the wildly random name?
 {% endbubble %}

 {% bubble Keito %}